 - Just as you would in an in-person class, take breaks if your child needs them for any reason, or duck out early.
 You should always feel free to modify the activities for yourself and your child as needed.

-- Remember that your weekly class is just one way to engage with the music.
+- Remember that class time is just one way to engage with the music.
 If you prefer a completely screen-free experience (for your child of any age), you can create that using web materials for your research.
 If you’re using PLAY materials, listen to the tracks, sing the songs a cappella throughout your day, learn movement activities from the videos to try with your child, and check out each song page for tips and ideas.

 We’re here to answer your questions.
 Take care, and we hope to see you soon : ).